SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 While making some vector DB related decisions at work, I tried to find details regarding indexing of vector DBs, but I couldn't find a single source that explained HNSW in enough detail.
 So I thought I'd write a short blog post that clarifies the basics along with answers to the questions I had!

 ### What is a vector?
 A numerical representation of data (text, images, audio, etc.).
+At a simple level, you can think of a vector as an ordered list of numbers like `[0.2, -1.3, 4.5]`.

-These are usually high-dimensional arrays of floats (768 or more) which are the outputs of deep learning models, encoding the meaning of the data into numbers.
+In machine learning, these numbers are usually high-dimensional arrays of floats (often 768 dimensions or more).
+They are produced by deep learning models which learn to encode different aspects of the input (topic, style, semantics, etc.) into numbers, so that **similar things end up with similar vectors**.

+You don't usually interpret individual dimensions by hand.
+Instead, you compare vectors (using cosine similarity or L2 distance) to see which pieces of data are closest in this learned space (i.e. similar to each other)

+Find a more detailed explanation [**here**](https://cloud.google.com/blog/topics/developers-practitioners/meet-ais-multitool-vector-embeddings)

 ### What is a vector DB?
 A database with special handling for vector storage, indexing, and retrieval.